peakshift/bitcoin-ux/lnurl/explainer.md

     }
     ```

-1. **`User-wallet`: Receive response, verify, pay**
+1. **`LN WALLET`: Receive response, verify, pay**

-    The user's wallet decodes the received LN invoice and verifies the amount and validity of the invoice against the original request sent to the Recipient-Server.
+    The `LN WALLET` decodes the received LN invoice and verifies the amount and validity of the invoice against the original request sent to the `LN SERVICE`.

-    The wallet then attempts to pay the LN invoices, and on completion of payment executes the `"successAction"` action if it is not `null`.
+    The `LN WALLET` then attempts to pay the LN invoices, and on completion of payment executes the `"successAction"` action if it is not `null`.

 ## LNURL-withdraw Flow
-This flow used in the case where a recipient needs to initiate payment to themselves from some payer.
-It is useful in cases where for e.g. a user of a service needs to withdraw some balance held by the service to their own wallet.
+This flow used in the case where a recipient (`LN WALLET`) needs to initiate payment to themselves from some payer/service (`LN SERVICE`).
+It is useful in cases where for e.g. a user of a service needs to withdraw some balance held by the service to their own user wallet.

 Traditionally this would be a 2-step process that consists of:
-- The recipient generating an LN-invoice and passing it to the payer out-of-band somehow (likely a copy-paste operation)
+- The `LN WALLET` generating an LN-invoice and passing it to the `LN SERVICE` out-of-band somehow (likely a copy-paste operation)
-- The payer actively paying the invoice received
+- The `LN SERVICE` actively paying the invoice received

-This process is particularly tricky for the recipient when they have to figure out how to communicate the generated invoice to the payer if for e.g. the payer is a website or some service on a separate device (e.g. desktop) from where the recipient's wallet is (e.g. mobile).
+This process is particularly tricky for the `LN WALLET` when they have to figure out how to communicate the generated invoice to the `LN SERVICE` if for e.g. the `LN SERVICE` is a website or some service on a separate device (e.g. desktop) from where the `LN WALLET` is (e.g. mobile).

-The ***LNURL-withdraw flow*** standardises the communication of this LN invoice and payment of the invoice into a single UX action initiated by the recipient.
+The ***LNURL-withdraw flow*** standardises the communication of this LN invoice and payment of the invoice into a single UX action initiated by the `LN WALLET`.

 >_**[Illustrate user flow differences here with an animation maybe]**_
 > - _Visit a website, be presented with input field for LN invoice, switch to mobile device & generate invoice, switch to Telegram and paste invoice, switch to Telegram on desktop and copy invoice, switch to website and paste, **vs.**_